-Guatemala City is filled with fun things to do for kids, however they are not always easy to find.
-I travel with my kids to Guatemala at least a couple of times a year and we spend a lot of time in Guatemala City with family, so I thought I would share with you my favorite things to do in Guatemala City with kids.
+Guatemala City is full of fun things to do with kids.
+However, they are not always easy to find.
+I travel with my kids to Guatemala a couple of times a year.
+In addition, we spend a lot of time in Guatemala City with family, so I thought I would share with you the best things to do in Guatemala City with kids.

-I was born and raised in Guatemala and growing up there was not much to do for kids in the city, we used to go to Lake Atitlan or to the Pacific coast for the weekend but when it came to staying in the city the options where pretty limited.
-Things have changed a lot since then and there are now many options for things to do with kids in Guatemala City and the best part is most of these activities are not just fun but also educational which is a huge plus for any parent!
+I was born and raised in Guatemala, and there was not much to do for kids in the city.
+We used to go to Lake Atitlan or the Pacific coast for the weekend.
+But the options were pretty limited regarding staying in the city.
+Since then, things have changed a lot; there are now many options for incredible things to do in Guatemala City with Kids.
+And the best part is most are not just fun but also educational activities, which is a huge plus for any parent!

 La Aurora Zoo